 What is Melatonin?

 Melatonin is actually a hormone produced in the center of your brain.
 This hormone is an important part of your circadian rhythm, as it is a key factor in the onset of drowsiness and the drop in body temperature experienced at night time.
 Melatonin production in your brain is onset with darkness, whereas daylight actually inhibits the production.
-This fact is the key as to why human beings and many other animals prefer to sleep at night, an evolution opposite of the nocturnal animals that instead developed night vision, echolocation, or other methods to navigate …
+This fact is the key as to why human beings and many other animals prefer to sleep at night, an evolution opposite of the nocturnal animals that instead developed night vision, echolocation, or other methods …